chlorinejs/cl2-service/README.md

 ```

 ## Usage
-See the chlorine [wiki](https://github.com/chlorinejs/chlorine/wiki) to learn about ChlorineJS and this service usage.
+See the chlorine [wiki](https://github.com/chlorinejs/chlorine/wiki) to learn about ChlorineJS and [examples](https://github.com/chlorinejs/chlorine/wiki/Showcases) for this service usage.

 ## License